 An AP that is an OMI initiator shall set the UL MU Disable subfield to 0.

-The Tx NSS subfield to the maximum number of Nss that the STA may use in response to Trigger frames.
+The Tx NSTS(#9804) subfield to the maximum number of Nsts(#9804) that the STA may use in response to Trigger frames.

 The Channel Width subfield indicates the maximum channel width that the STA will use in response to Trigger frames.